How do you know if you have a cavity? Usually you will be in a lot of pain!

 When bacteria are allowed to remain on your teeth for too long an outer coating called plaque begins to cover your teeth.
-When the bacteria feed off the plaque it leaves acid behind which starts to erode away the enamel on your teeth.
-This is the outer, tough coating which allows you to cut and chew food without doing damage to the structure of your teeth.
-Once a cavity is formed it allows bacteria to settle inside the hole causing further decay and in the end the tooth may have to be extracted to prevent the spread of the damaging bacteria.
+The bacteria feed off the plaque leaving an acid behind which starts to erode away the enamel on your teeth.
+Enamel is the tough outer coating that allows you to cut and chew food without doing damage to the structure of your teeth.
+Once a cavity is formed it allows bacteria to settle inside the hole causing further tooth decay and in the end, the tooth may have to be extracted to prevent the spread of the damaging bacteria.

 - The presence of pain in the area of a tooth whilst chewing.

 - Pain is experienced while drinking and eating hot or cold substances or even sweetened products.

 - The start of chips and cracks developing on your teeth.

 - Noticeable darkened areas forming on your teeth.